 Computer Science Teacher Education (CSEd) Grant Program

 The Colorado State Legislature approved a computer science teacher grant which provides districts with up to $10,000 for computer science teacher professional development.
 Teachers can fill out the grant, but districts must apply on behalf of teachers.
-A request for proposal (RFP) will be forthcoming.
-Please check back in January 2018 for more information.

 - Letter of Intent to Apply due February 2, 2018